-Here again, the longer soaking and rising times in the preparation of sourdough breaks the protein gluten into amino acids, making it more digestible.
+Here again, the longer soaking and rising times in the preparation of sourdough breaks the protein gluten into peptides and amino acids, making it more digestible.

 The acetic acid which is produced along with lactic acid, helps preserve the bread by inhibiting the growth of mold.

 There has been some research suggesting that sourdough bread – white sourdough bread – causes more even glucose levels.
 In this study, the subjects’ blood glucose levels were found to be lower after eating white sourdough bread compared to whole wheat, whole wheat with barley and plain white bread.

 Interestingly, the subjects tested after eating whole wheat bread fared the worse – with spiking blood glucose levels.

 Additionally, the researchers found that the positive response lasted through the next meal and for several hours after that.
 They concluded that what you have for breakfast will influence how the body responds to the next meal.

 This is all well and good, but the most pressing reason to eat sourdough bread is the TASTE!

 If you eat grains, make sourdough your primary source of grains.
 And don’t be fooled by most of the packaged breads that claim to be sourdough bread.
 Most of them do not use authentic sourdough starter.

 Read the labels carefully.
 It has to state sourdough starter or it will not be the real deal.

 You will be able to taste the difference when it is authentic.
 For this reason, you may want to make your own, unless you know a bakery that is clearly using authentic sourdough starters!